masasam/dotfiles/README.md

 	fwupdmgr update

 After you update the BIOS, you will need to reconfigure grub when next boot.
 Boot with arch linux usb memory and do as follows.
+This work is not necessary after the second time.

 	mount /dev/sda2 /mnt
 	mount /dev/sda1 /mnt/boot